iCliniq Logo

 Based on the microorganism cultured from the site of infection, the form of prosthetic valve endocarditis can be identified as follows:

-• During the second month to about a year, if a person is infected, the infection is acquired through nosocomial (hospital-acquired) or community spread.
+If a person is infected during the second month to about a year, the infection is acquired through nosocomial (hospital-acquired) or community spread.
 Bacteria commonly cause infection the second month after surgery or within a year.
 Common bacteria involved include Streptococcus, Staphylococcus aureus, and coagulase-negative Staphylococcus.
-One rarely found bacteria are Enterococcus.
+One rarely found bacteria is Enterococcus.

-In cases with late prosthetic valve endocarditis, the infection is commonly infected by Streptococci and S. aureus and less commonly by coagulase-negative Staphylococci and Enterococci.
+In cases with late prosthetic valve endocarditis, the infection is commonly caused by Streptococci and S. aureus and less commonly by coagulase-negative Staphylococci and Enterococci.

 What Are the Symptoms of Prosthetic Valve Endocarditis?